G0rocks/Rust/README.md

 # Rust
-I'm making snake in rust language
+The projects I'm making or have made in Rust that anyone can view